unovue/radix-vue/docs/content/components/hover-card.md

       description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.', },
     {
+      name: 'forceMount',
+      type: 'boolean',
+      description: `
+        Used to force mounting when more control is needed.
+Useful when controlling animation with Vue.js animation libraries.
+      `,
+    },
+    {
       name: 'side',
       type: '&quot;top&quot; | &quot;right&quot; | &quot;bottom&quot; | &quot;left&quot;',
       typeSimple: 'enum',